SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 How to Clean and Maintain a Food Dehydrator

-The cleaning, storage, and maintenance of your food dehydrator is paramount to long term use.
+The cleaning, storage, and maintenance of your food dehydrator are paramount to long-term use.
 A well-kept machine will be around for many years.
 However, a machine that is not kept will need to be replaced.

 A great place to start would be the user manual because it will offer advice for your particular machine.

 You started down this path to eat better and more natural food.
 So, don’t gum your machine up with harsh chemicals and solvents that could affect the quality of your dehydrated foods.
 Instead, lean on natural cleaners and use things like baking soda and vinegar.